huhu415/shellJumper/README.md

 [ ] Allow choosing among different terminals for the active path (iTerm2, Warp, Ghostty, WezTerm, etc.).

 [ ] Add quick actions to open the path in editors like Cursor, Zed, and VS Code.

+> If macOS warns that "ShellJumper.app is damaged and can't be opened," clear the quarantine flag from Terminal:
+- `xattr -l /Applications/ShellJumper.app` Check if quarantine flag exists
+- `xattr -dr com.apple.quarantine /Applications/ShellJumper.app` Remove quarantine flag